klementtan/klementtan.com/_posts/2022-03-12-cpp-reference-binding-rules.md

 Rule:`lvalue` arguments cannot bind to `const` and non-`const` `rvalue` parameters.

-Explanation: As rvalue parameters indicates that the object is temporary and can be moved away, allowing `lvalue` to bind to `rvalue` will be catastrophic as the callee can move away the caller's object.
-Even though, `const` `rvalue` ref does not make sense it will actually acts like a `const` `lvalue` ref and I am not sure why the standard does not allow it.
+Explanation: As rvalue parameters indicate that the object is temporary and can be moved away, allowing `lvalue` to bind to `rvalue` will be catastrophic as the callee can move the caller's object.
+Even though, `const` `rvalue` ref does not make sense it actually acts like a `const` `lvalue` ref and I am not sure why the standard does not allow it.

 Example: